up42/docs/source/getting-started/first-api-request.rst

 -------------------

 To make this example as simple as possible, we will use a `provided script <https://gist.github.com/up42-epicycles/254ea9fb6fca467c54e284e48a2a7b68>`__ that handles the API commands.
-Download the script using git, change into the directory and make the script executable.
+Clone the script using git, go into the script directory and make it executable:

 .. code:: console